deficollective/deficollective.github.io/content/english/blog/the-great-unmasking.md

 Introducing the Others stage also enables us to broaden the scope of who can contribute to DeFiScan.
 Finding an Others protocol simply requires proof that at least one of the five stage 0 requirements is not met.

 So to spice things up, we’d like once again to call to the community to contribute, and we will reward those who do so. **The Great Unmasking is an incentivized Others stage protocol discovery campaign**: any sourced and factual report of a Others stage, concerning a protocol that is not already reviewed, and **handling at least $10M of assets (TVL) on an EVM-chain** will be **rewarded with 100 LUSD**.
 To ensure broad participation in the campaign, submissions are limited to up to 5 per individual.
-In practice that means finding:
+In practice, that means finding:

 1. Critical unverified contracts
 2. Assets in centralized custody
 3. Essential function undocumented
 4. Non-source available code

 For the first trial of the great unmasking, we are allocating a 10,000 LUSD budget, enabling to reward up to 100 submissions.
-If the campaign proves successful, we will be happy to scale it further.
+If the campaign proves successful, we will happily scale it further.

+Submissionss are expected on [DeFiScan repository](https://github.com/deficollective/defiscan), and if you have any questions, hop on the [DeFiScan Discord channel](https://discord.gg/7RKxSJvvXM).

 We look forward to reviewing the community submissions and opening the great unmasking ball with a surprising finding: the first protocol for obtaining the dreaded Others grade is no less than… Uniswap V3 on Arbitrum!
 Indeed, Uniswap’s Arbitrum deployment harnesses unverified smart contracts for critical functions involved with the NFT LP positions (NFTDescriptor - 0x42B24A95702b9986e82d421cC3568932790A48Ec, Multicall - 0xadF885960B47eA2CD9B55E6DAc6B42b7Cb2806dB, and NonfungibleTokenPositionDescriptor - 0x91ae842A5Ffd8d12023116943e72A606179294f3).